 In the mangroves of the Costa do Sol, the participants experienced similar situations of increased cement infrastructures in the area of the mangroves already solidified.
-However, it was also noted that in some situations the municipal authorities intervened, partially destroying sixteen houses that were being built in the mangroves area, which is positive.
+However, were destroyed.

 However, this process proved incomplete since they did not proceed to the removal of debris and reinforced concrete, an obstacle to the natural regeneration of the mangroves.